 Germany’s declining and ageing population is hardly positive for the housing market.
 The number of households is projected to rise 7% in west Germany over the next 15 years, but only 2.4% in east Germany, according to Deutsche Bank research.

-There will also be a shift away from apartments, towards single and two-family houses (duplexes) in the next 15 years, according to the research firm Empirica.
+The research firm Empirca predicts that there will be a shift from apartments towards single and two-family houses.
 By 2020, an additional 1.5 million single-family houses are projected to be needed in the west, while only 500,000 units will be added in the east.

 After Germany’s re-unification in 1990, the Neue Bundesländer (New Federal Countries) and East Berlin saw much new residential building.
 A major incentive was tax write-offs for the construction of large-scale rental dwellings.
 Completions rose from 257,000 units in 1990, to an average of 500,000 units between 1995 and 2000.
 Unfortunately, many of these investments turned bad.
 Whole buildings stood empty for long periods.

 Most Germans live in rented accommodation.
 Owner-occupation fell slightly from 43% in 2002, to 42% in 2006.
+Homeownership rose to 44.2% in 2010, and went back to 43% in 2013, according to Federal Statistical Office (Destatis).
 The proportion of renters to total households is among the highest in the world.
 And much of this is in the hands of private landlords (36% of the housing stock).
 Social housing is around 5% of the total, and co-operative rentals are around 5%.

 Rent increases have outpaced real estate prices since 2000, leading to slightly higher yields.
-Rental yields on smaller flats are generally higher than bigger units, according to Global Property Guide research.
+Rental yields on smaller flats are generally higher than bigger units, according to Global Property Guide research in May 2013.

 Be the first to comment on this article!